Patents and Trademarks

 The grounds of invalidation established by the IP law are:

 - The trademark has been granted in contravention of the provisions of the IP Law.

 - The trademark is identical or confusingly similar to another one that has been used in Mexico or abroad prior to the date of filing of the application, and it is applied to the same or similar products or services, provided that the party who asserts the greater right for prior use proves the have used the trademark continuously in Mexico or abroad prior to the mentioned filing date or declared use, then the applicable statute of limitations is three years as of the date the Trademark Gazette that published the disputed registration was put into circulation;

 - The registration was granted on the basis of false information mentions in the application.
-The applicable statute of limitations is five years as of the date the Trademark Gazette publishes the disputed registration.
+The applicable statute of limitations is five years as of the date the Trademark Gazette that published the disputed registration.
+Was put on circulation;

 - The existence of a senior registration for a trademark identical or similar to that covered by a junior registration, and the goods or services covered thereby are similar or identical in nature.
 The applicable statute of limitations is five years from the publication date of the Trademark Gazette detailing the disputed registration;

 - Registration is obtained by the agent, representative, user or distributor without the authorization of the owner of the foreign trademark registration.
 No statute of limitations applies to this action; or

 - A general cause of invalidity is available and it relies on the granting of registration against any provisions of the IP law or the law in force at the time registration was granted.
 This cause of cancellation has no statute of limitations.